-An access token (denoted as access_token) is a form of security token that a client can use to access resources that are secured by an authorization server, such as a web API.
+An access token (denoted as access_token in the responses from Azure AD B2C) is a form of security token that a client can use to access resources that are secured by an authorization server, such as a web API.
 Access tokens are represented as JWTs and contain information about the intended resource server and the granted permissions to the server.
 When calling the resource server, the access token must be present in the HTTP request.

-This article discusses how to configure a client application and have it make a request to acquire an access_token from the
+This article discusses how to configure a client application and web API in order to obtain an access_token.

 Web API chains (On-Behalf-Of) is not supported by Azure AD B2C.

 Many architectures include a web API that needs to call another downstream web API, both secured by Azure AD B2C.
 This scenario is common in native clients that have a web API back end, which in turn calls a Microsoft online service such as the Azure AD Graph API.

 This chained web API scenario can be supported by using the OAuth 2.0 JWT Bearer Credential grant, otherwise known as the On-Behalf-Of flow.
 However, the On-Behalf-Of flow is not currently implemented in Azure AD B2C.